My Little Story (And Why I'm Here)

 Fast forward to now

-Here I am, writing to you from my little studio—natural light streaming in, creative chaos scattered everywhere—doing full-time what I used to squeeze in on nights and weekends.
+Here I am, writing to you from my little studio—natural light pouring in, creative chaos scattered around—doing full-time what I used to squeeze in on nights and weekends. * ahhhhhh * A literal sigh of relief and gratitude.

 Working alongside people who are building businesses they're passionate about.
 Helping them with branding and web design that attracts their ideal people and actually helps their business grow.

-Don't get me wrong—the juggle is still incredibly real with work and kids.
+Don't get me wrong—the juggle is still insane work and kids.
 But it's entirely different working for myself.
-When you love what you do, it energizes you instead of draining you.
+I’m now a believer that when you love what you do, it energizes you instead of draining you.
 And if I can help other business owners feel that same way about their work so their businesses can grow alongside their lives?
 Honestly, I can't think of a better job.
 Every day feels a little surreal.

 I've blocked off Fridays to spend with my little best friend, and now I have a sweet baby boy adding even more joy (and midnight snuggles) to the mix.